-The Commission issues Sewage Disposal Bonds (Capital Fund) and receives grants to finance the planning, design, and construction of major sewage disposal and treatment facilities and the reconstruction of the sewerage collection system.
-The facilities include sewage pumping stations and force mains, sewer lines 15 inches in diameter and larger, sewage treatment facilities (including reimbursement to the District of Columbia Water and Sewer Authority for construction at Blue Plains), and improvements or modifications to these facilities.
+The Commission issues Sewage Disposal Bonds (Capital Fund) collects System Development Charges, and receives grants to finance the planning, design, and construction of major sewage disposal and treatment facilities and the reconstruction of the sewerage collection system.
+The facilities include sewage pumping stations and force mains, sewer lines, sewage treatment facilities (including reimbursement to the District of Columbia Water (DC Water) and Sewer Authority for construction at Blue Plains), and improvements or modifications to these facilities.
 Sewer operating revenues - customer payments for sewer bills - in the Sewer Operating Fund are used to pay for operating and maintaining these facilities, and also to pay the debt service on Sewage Disposal Bonds.
 Sewer use charges are generally based upon metered water use.